aokolish/recipes/README.md

 ## Planned Features

-* good experience on a mobile device
+* good experience on multiple devices (responsive design)
 * good search for recipes
 * taggable recipes
 * shopping list or the ability to send data to another shopping app